Vehicle Image Generation Going Well with The Surroundings: Experiments

 \subsection{Vehicle generation subject to the surroundings}

+Among various objects, we have chosen to specifically concentrate on the car which has more clear visibility compared to other objects in the data.
+BDD100K is a dataset including videos filmed by running cars \cite{ref_article14}.
+After resizing the resolution to $320 \times 180$ for the stable training, boxes sized under 10 pixels either horizontally or vertically are excluded in the training since they are so small that it is hard to acknowledge them as cars, which makes it meaningless to generate them.
+Also, a large vacated area is known to be hard to fill by the image completion frameworks.
+Therefore, we exclude boxes bigger than $64 \times 50$ since both the baseline and our method show poor results on them.
 We evaluated our trained model by generating vehicles on test images of BDD100K dataset.
-Since there is no other research generating an object in a given position only using the box annotation, we set the researches of \cite{iizuka2017globally} and \cite{liu2018image} used in the image completion problem as the baseline models.
-As the image completion problem that the baseline model tries to solve is quite similar to our problem, the baseline holds the capacity to generate objects if trained properly.
-Instead of vacating a random region of the image as in \cite{iizuka2017globally}, we only deleted the region where a vehicle exists and regenerated a new vehicle.
+Since there is no other research generating an object in a given position only using the box annotation, we set the research of \cite{ref_article9} and \cite{ref_article11} used in the image completion problem as the baseline models.
+As the image completion problem is quite similar to our problem, the baseline holds the capacity to generate objects if trained properly.
+Instead of vacating a random region of the image, we only deleted the region where a vehicle exists and regenerated a new vehicle.
 As the baseline models only witness particular appearances, this makes them possible to generate an object, though they fail to express the details of objects as explained in this paper.